Lynne Stacpoole Caring for Your Collection Grant Program

 - Museums, galleries and collections where the collection is not substantially made up of movable cultural heritage objects - for example lending libraries, archives or built heritage.

-If you have previously received investment from Arts Tasmania that has not been satisfactorily acquitted by the acquittal due date, you are not eligible to apply to this program.
+If you have previously received a grant or loan from Arts Tasmania that has not been satisfactorily acquitted you are not eligible to apply to this program.

 How much can you apply for?